 - Increased protection against fading caused by the UV rays of the sun

-- A more appealing look, especially when it comes to show cars, antique or sports vehicles.
+- A more appealing look, especially when it comes to the show cars, antique, or sports vehicles.

 Headlight tint application Chicago